Sports Kit Recycling

 For overseas kit donations, we partner with cricket federations and organisations who are aiming to widen participation in the sport, with a focus on engaging young people and the local community.

-For UK deliveries, we look to work with cricket clubs or schools (especially those in economically deprived areas) who wish to develop their junior sections.
+For UK deliveries, we look to work with cricket clubs or youth organisations (especially those in economically deprived areas) who wish to develop their junior sections.

 How else can I get involved?